jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration2RequirementsS20.md

 #### Self-Documenting Code

 TAs will inspect code for good naming conventions, good code organization, and internal comments to highlight logic.
 You should not nest conditional statements too deep.
 Methods should not be more than a screen full, if possible.
 Names should be descriptive of the variable's or function's purpose.
 Like elements should be next to each other in the file.
 Review Chapter 32 in the McConnell text, available on the Class Canvas site, for more information on how to create self-documenting code.
-Finally, self-documenting code should be present for all classes, methods, and functions that you implement in the .cc files in iteration 2 - **Note: self-documenting code is not done with Doxygen, follow the guidelines specified in McConnell, Code Complete, Chapter 32**
+Finally, self-documenting code should be present for all classes, methods, and functions that you implement in the .cc files in iteration 2. **Note: self-documenting code is not done with Doxygen -- follow the guidelines specified in McConnell, Code Complete, Chapter 32**

 ### Code Assessment ( 50% )

 #### First Deliverable: Regression Testing Submission and Fixed Google Tests From Iteration 1 ( 10% )  **UPDATE**

-In the week prior to the due date of the completed iteration, we will confirm that you have submitted work for Preliminary Turn-in #1.
+Prior to the due date of the completed iteration, we will confirm that you have submitted work for Preliminary Turn-in #1.

 Your Google Tests from iteration 1 should be revised and updated based upon the feedback provided to you in the first iteration.